 Colic & Limited Grazing Time

-Top Tips for Reducing the Risk of Colic in Horses When Grazing Is Limited
+Top Tips for Managing the Risk of Colic in Horses

-- Ensure free access to water and make sure your horse is drinking.
-Veteran horses need particular attention in the winter months where the addition of some warm water to a cold water bucket may encourage them to drink more
+- Ensure free access to water and make sure your horse is drinking regularly.
+In the winter months, the addition of some warm water to a cold water bucket may encourage horses to drink more.

-- If appropriate encourage movement in the stable by positioning forage nets in multiple locations or by using a forage/treat ball filled with Dengie’s high fibre Alfalfa Pellets or Grass Pellets as a tasty low starch treat
+- If appropriate, encourage movement in the stable by positioning forage nets in multiple locations or by using a forage/treat ball filled with Dengie’s high-fibre Alfalfa Pellets or Pure Grass Pellets as a tasty low-starch treat.

-- For fussy feeders multiple forage sources can encourage them to consume more and spend longer engaged in foraging activity.
-Bring the paddock into the stable by offering a bucket of Dengie Pure Grass, Meadow Grass with Herbs or soaked Grass Pellets alongside the usual forage ration
+- For fussy feeders, multiple forage sources can encourage them to consume more and spend longer engaged in foraging activity.
+Bring the paddock into the stable by offering a bucket of Dengie Pure Grass, Meadow Grass with Herbs or soaked Pure Grass Pellets alongside the usual forage ration.

 Colic in Horses & Concentrate Feeding

 Tinker et al., (1997) reported that feeding 2.5-5kg of concentrates each day significantly increased the risk of colic in horses.
-What links concentrate feeding and colic risk?
+So, what links concentrate feeding and colic risk?

-The horse has a limited capacity to digest starch in their small intestine.
+Horses have a limited capacity to digest starch in their small intestine.
 Starch escaping digestion in the small intestine ends up in the hind gut where it is rapidly fermented.
 This rapid fermentation produces a more acidic environment in the gut which compromises the normal defences of the gut.
 It can make the gut more permeable allowing substances that shouldn’t pass through the gut wall to do so.
-In addition to this a more acidic environment in the gut is not favourable for fibre fermenting bacteria to survive and so fibre digestion is compromised.
+In addition to this, a more acidic environment in the gut is not favourable for fibre-fermenting bacteria to survive and so fibre digestion is compromised.
 These factors combined are linked to an increased risk of colic which may be relatively mild but occur on repeated occasions.
 A colicky horse is clearly one that has digestive health issues and even if symptoms appear to resolve, it is worth consulting a vet if the problem recurs.

 How to Manage Colic Risk When Feeding Concentrates

-- Limit meal sizes to no more than 1.5kg of cereal based feeds for a horse dividing larger amounts of concentrates into 3-4 feeds daily to keep meal sizes small
+- Limit meal sizes to no more than 1.5kg of cereal based feeds for a horse, dividing larger amounts of concentrates into 3-4 feeds daily to keep meal sizes small.

-- Use concentrate feeds that contain cereal grains that have been cooked by micronizing or extruding which enhances the digestibility of starch in the small intestine
+- If using concentrate feeds, ensure that cereals included have been cooked by micronizing or extruding, which enhances the digestibility of starch in the small intestine.

-- Use early cut hay or haylage to make a more significant contribution to energy requirements to reduce the reliance on concentrates and thus the risk of colic in horses
+- Use early cut hay or haylage to make a more significant contribution to energy requirements to reduce the reliance on concentrates and thus the risk of a horse with colic.

-- Use more digestible sources of fibre such as alfalfa and sugar beet, such as Alfa-Beet or feeds that are high in oil as part of the bucket feed to reduce the reliance on cereal based concentrates.
-Alfalfa naturally has a calorie level comparable to a cool mix/cube, but when combined with oil in products like Dengie Alfa-A Oil provides as much energy as a conditioning mix/cube
+- Use more digestible sources of fibre including alfalfa and sugar beet, such as Alfa-Beet or feeds that are high in oil, as part of the bucket feed to reduce the reliance on cereal-based concentrates.
+Alfalfa naturally has a calorie level comparable to a cool mix/cube, but when combined with oil in products like Dengie Alfa-A Oil, provides as much energy as a conditioning mix/cube.

-Diet change is probably the most frequently reported risk factor for colic in horses.
+A change in diet is probably the most frequently reported risk factor for a colicky horse.
 A sudden change in diet disturbs the bacterial population in the horse’s hind gut.
-Similarly to excessive levels of starch reaching the hind gut, a sudden change to the ration can result in rapid fermentation, a more acidic environment in the gut as well as compromised fibre digestion and increased risk of colic in horses.
+Similarly to excessive levels of starch reaching the hind gut, a sudden change to the ration can result in rapid fermentation, a more acidic environment in the gut, as well as compromised fibre digestion.
+This can increase the risk of having a colicky horse.

-Many horse owners will know that a change in their horse’s bucket feed requires a gradual change, but relatively speaking this makes up a small part of the diet.
-Under most circumstances grazing and forage form the largest part of the horse’s diet and so any changes in these will need to be managed gradually as well.
+Many horse owners will know that a change in their horse’s bucket feed requires a gradual change, but relatively speaking, this makes up just a small part of their diet.
+Under most circumstances, grazing and forage form the largest part of the horse’s diet, and so any changes in these will need to be managed gradually as well.

 Managing colic risk with dietary change

-- Any changes to your horse’s diet should be made gradually over a minimum of at least a couple of weeks including changes to grazing and forage.
-Introduce increasing amounts of the new food, whilst reducing the old food in a stepwise fashion e.g. 0.5kg increase every 3 days for example
+- Any changes to your horse’s diet should be made gradually over a period of 7-10 days, including changes to grazing and forage.
+Introduce increasing amounts of the new feedd, whilst reducing the old feedd in a stepwise fashion, e.g. 0.5kg increase every 3 days.

-- If your horse lives out during the summer, but is stabled over winter start to bring your horse in for short periods of time with access to small amounts of forage.
-Gradually increase the amount of time in the stable and forage offered so that when your horse has to be stabled they are already adapted to forage
+- If your horse lives out during the summer but is stabled over winter, start to bring your horse in for short periods with access to small amounts of forage.
+Gradually increase the amount of time in the stable and forage offered so that when your horse has to be stabled, they are already adapted to forage.

-- If your horse lives in during the winter, but is turned out come spring this is a little trickier to manage as less grazing time doesn’t always equate to a smaller intake.
-Consider the use of a combined with limited, but increasing amounts of time at grass to gradually allow your horse’s digestive system time to adapt.
+- If your horse lives in during the winter but is turned out come spring, this is a little trickier to manage as less grazing time doesn’t always equate to a smaller intake.
+Consider the use of a grazing muzzle combined with limited turnout, but increasing amounts of time at grass, to gradually allow your horse’s digestive system time to adapt.

-- Try to stick to roughly a similar time of feeding every day to manage the risk of colic in horses
+- Try to stick to a similar time of feeding every day to manage the risk of colic in horses.

-- If your horse from home, take your own feed and forage with you if possible
+- If your horse is away from home, take your own feed and forage with you if possible.

 Would you know how to REACT if your horse had colic?

-The and the University of Nottingham have created a REACT now to beat colic campaign.
+The British Horse Society and the University of Nottingham have created a REACT now to beat colic campaign.
 They provide lots of useful information including how to identify the signs of colic in horses and what to do in case of an emergency.
-Further information about the REACT campaign can be found by clicking the following link:
+This along with our feed advice should help to reduce the risk of colic.